smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ allow to start miner.

-in zergpool the profitability seen in the output of the miner is calculated with the zergpool api estimate_current + 24_hours_actual / 2 -power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0
+in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0

 # for other coins and pools